 Students may request directory information not be released without consent.
-Requests for non-disclosure must be made through the Registrar's Office, and in effect the date the student makes the request; it will only be revoked if the student requests so in writing.
+Requests for non-disclosure must be made through the Executive Director of Enrollment Office, and in effect the date the student makes the request; it will only be revoked if the student requests so in writing.
 Students should be aware if they choose this option, Helena College will not provide enrollment or graduation verifications without the student's written consent.